 Vienna is known as the “most beautiful city” in central Europe.
-For anyone that has traveled to the capital of Austria, they will know that isn’t true.
+Anyone who has traveled to the capital of Austria will know that isn’t true.
 Vienna is the most beautiful city in all of Europe.
 The city is full of history and culture, but it doesn’t rest on its laurels of the past.
 Research has found Vienna to be one of the world’s most innovative cities behind San Francisco and London.

 In 2019, Austria ranked 10th as the Happiest Country in the World.
 Its ranking was partly due to the quality of life provided to residents of Vienna.
 The quality of life and happiness are extended to travelers visiting the history- and culturally-rich city.